Polarised W+j production at the LHC: a study at NNLO QCD accuracy: Introduction

 \section{Introduction}

 High-energy collisions of protons at the Large Hadron Collider (LHC) allow for a copious production of W-bosons in association with one or more high-$p_{\rm T}$ jets.
 In fact, this class of processes has one of the highest cross sections for electroweak (EW) boson production and therefore constitutes an important background to many other Standard Model processes.
 This motivated numerous theoretical and experimental works \cite{Azzurri:2020lbf}.
-In addition to being interesting in its own right, $\Wplusj$ production also serves as an important probe into the elusive new physics by constraining effective field theory (EFT) operators and providing a handle on W-boson polarisations.

 By scrutinising the longitudinal mode, which originates from the electroweak symmetry breaking (EWSB) mechanism, one gets an insight into the EW sector with possible footprints of new-physics effects.
 This idea has lead to numerous massive vector boson polarisation studies for different LHC processes, including Drell-Yan \cite{Manca:2017xym}, diboson production \cite{Baglio:2018rcu,Baglio:2019nmc,Denner:2020bcz, Denner:2020eck,Denner:2021csi}, and vector-boson scattering \cite{Ballestrero:2017bxn,Ballestrero:2019qoy,Ballestrero:2020qgv}.
 The production of a polarised W-boson in association with one jet represents another important handle to pinpoint the SM, and it has therefore received its due attention in the scientific community \cite{Bern:2011ie,Stirling:2012zt,Belyaev:2013nla}, and several dedicated experimental measurements \cite{ATLAS:2012au,CMS:2011kaj} were carried out.